jaspermayone-archive/discord-bot/README.md

 [![CodeQL](https://github.com/Heptagram-Bot/Heptagram/actions/workflows/codeql-analysis.yml/badge.svg?branch=master)](https://github.com/Heptagram-Bot/Heptagram/actions/workflows/codeql-analysis.yml)

 # Welcome to Heptagram.
 The goal is for Heptagram to be the all in one open source discord bot with as many features as possible.
+Please note, this bot is open source, but is intended to use the version we have hosted.
+We will be publishing an bot invite link as soon as we finish getting our hosting set up.

 ## Contributing
 Contributing is welcomed!
 We have extensive documentation bellow as well as comments in the code to help you out.